dreamingspires/mMass/README.md

-# mMass3
+# mMass

-This is the official repository for mMass3: [mMass](http://www.mmass.org) on Python3.
+This is the official repository for mMass: [mMass](http://www.mmass.org) on Python3.
 It is currently highly experimental - much of the UI remains broken amidst updating various dependencies.

 For more information please see the official mMass homepage at [www.mmass.org](http://www.mmass.org).
 Many thanks to Martin Strohalm for his hard work on the project over many years!